Thursday, February 4, 2021

 During the week, there was a category called “Boiled” that contained meat dishes such as corned beef and cabbage.
-On Sunday, it was replaced by special entrées known as relevés.
-In addition to making the menu appear more opulent, this section provided an opportunity to upgrade pork and beans which was traditionally served for Sunday dinner in New England.
-Unmoved by this marketing ploy to promote a low-cost mainstay, guest “A” opted for the capon braised with mushrooms, wine, and parsley in the hunter style.
-Since the relevé was not a separate course per se, it could be ordered in lieu of a regular entrée.
+On Sunday, it was replaced by special entrées known as relevés which made the menu appear more opulent.
+This change provided an opportunity to upgrade pork and beans, a dish traditionally served on Sunday in New England.
+Unmoved by this marketing ploy to promote a low-cost mainstay, Guest “A” ordered the capon braised with mushrooms, wine, and parsley in lieu of a regular entrée.

 Guest A: Philadelphia Capon, brasé, au Chasseur

-The entrées were the most refined and elaborate dishes, reflecting the class of the establishment.
-Unlike today, the entrées were regarded as side dishes and not the main course.3 They were prepared using moist cooking methods, such as sautés, ragoûts, and fricassées.
-These dishes were frequently described with a smattering of French and arranged in a sequence that followed a loose pattern.
-The most prestigious preparation was often shown first.
-On most days, there was a macaroni dish prepared in one of four ways—au gratin au Parmesan, a l’Italienne , à la Neapolitaine, or à la Milanaise.
+The entrées were the most refined and elegant dishes, reflecting the skill of the chef.
+Unlike today, the entrée was not the main course, but instead was designed to provide the guest with just a taste.3 They were cooked using moist methods, such as sautés, ragoûts, and fricassées.
+The rich sauces were complimentary; none was used more than once at a dinner.
+In addition, this section generally included a macaroni dish prepared in one of four ways—au gratin au Parmesan, a l’Italienne , à la Neapolitaine, or à la Milanaise.
+The entrées were often arranged in a loose sequence, with the most prestigious one listed first.
 The last entrée was customarily a hot sweet entremets, such as apple fritters with rum sauce or rice cakes with lemon sauce.
 Oddly, no such dish appears on this menu.
-Guest “E” ordered three entrées, indicating the portions may have been relatively small.
+Guest “E” ordered three entrées, indicating the portions were small.